jtontiwith/RRscheduler/readme.md

 ## Purpose

-> You have to negotiate with yourself and not tyrannize yourself...
+>You have to negotiate with yourself and not tyrannize yourself.

 -Jordan Peterson